garryrot/lovebug/BUILD.md

 # Building Native Plugin

-This build generates `Telekinesis.dll`, a F4SE plugin based on CommonLibF4 NG.
+This build generates `Telekinesis.dll`, a F4SE plugin based on CommonLibF4.

 There should really be no need for you to do this, unless you:

-- Want to port the native library to a skyrim version that I currently don't support
+- Want to port the native library to a game version that I currently don't support
 - Want to fork this project and change the native library

 ## Build Requirements